trandoshan-io/trandoshan-parent/README.md

 Parent repository used to centralize tools to run the application, manage source code, ...

+If you want to clone all projects used by Trandoshan it can be done by issuing the following command:

+``./clone.sh``

-# how to boostrap trandoshan locally?
+# how to bootstrap trandoshan locally?

 First of all make sure docker is running, then issue the following command: